Importance of anisotropic interactions for hard-axis/plane ordering of Ce-based ferromagnets: Results

 At the same time, we cannot rule out the possibility of an anisotropic Kondo effect, which has been observed in other systems~\cite{fujii1989Anisotropic, otte2008Role, kanasz-nagy2018Exploring}.
 The significant AFM interaction along the CEF easy plane in hard-axis ordering compounds could be partially attributed to the anisotropic Kondo effect as well.

-Therefore, based on our analysis, we believe that the hard-axis/plane orderings in Ce-based FM KLs are primarily due to the AFM interaction along the CEF easy-axis/plane.
+Therefore, based on our analysis, we believe that the hard-axis or hard-plane orderings in Ce-based FM KLs are primarily due to the AFM interaction along the CEF easy axis or easy plane.
 Our findings also suggest that an anisotropic RKKY model should be considered when analyzing Ce-based or, more broadly, heavy fermion systems to better understand their complex magnetic properties.